-The mid-market rate is the mid-point between the buy and the sell prices of the two currencies to an exchange rate – what the buyer is prepared to pay and what the seller is prepared to sell for.
-It is also known as the interbank rate.
+The mid-market rate is the midpoint between the buy and sell prices of two currencies or, in other words, between what the buyer is prepared to pay and what the seller is prepared to sell for.
+This rate is also known as the interbank rate.

 Banks and brokers habitually apply a “spread” to the mid-market rate, which is effectively a hidden charge that amends the quoted rate.

 By cutting out intermediation, Fintech currency management platforms are able to offer their clients access to the mid-market rate on their FX trades and cross-border payments.